cosmicjs/docs/docs/graphql-api/README.md

-# Cosmic JS GraphQL API
+# Cosmic GraphQL API

-Welcome to the Cosmic JS GraphQL documentation.
+Welcome to the Cosmic GraphQL documentation.
 Learn about all of the features and methods to perform `queries` and `mutations`.

 ::: tip Quick Tip
 For a quick reference to get content from your Bucket, click the "Developer Tools" button found on select pages in your [Bucket Dashboard ](https://app.cosmicjs.com/login).